lynchcm/Leah/content/portfolio/genneu.md

 * Increased traffic to website and driven sales
 * Content creation
 * Boosted engagement and followers
-* Planned, launched and managed special campaigns
+* Planned and launched special campaigns